 Stepparents often adopt their spouse’s children.
 However, courts require that the stepparent to be married first, and they can’t be married until a divorce is finalized.

-Seek Legal Help for Adoption
+Seek Legal Help for Adoption in Texas

 If you have questions about divorce and/or adoption, our attorneys at C.E.
 Borman & Associates are glad to answer your questions and provide you with legal advice.